dvalerio001/reactRouter/README.md

 # Emoji Critic

 A small React application built with Vite.
-Used as a React Router demonstration by TripleTen's Software Engineering bootcamp.
+Used as a React Router introduction.